jabney/swiftSet/README.md

 a.union(b); // => [(o1), (o2), (o3), (o4)]
 ```

 **Note:** Since in the above case the objects are given ids of 1-4, they will have those keys in the histogram, and so will match numbers `1` through `4` as well as strings `"1"` through `"4"`.
 If you're mixing objects with numbers or strings in a set, you must make sure that the objects' id values will not interfere, unless you're intention is to allow an object with `id: 1` to be treated as the same value as numeric `1` and string `"1"`.
-See MIXED VALUES for information on how to make sure that numeric values and numeric strings can be treated as separate items in `Set`.
+See [Mixed Values](#mixed-values) for information on how to make sure that numeric values and numeric strings can be treated as separate items in `Set`.

 ```javascript
 // Determine how items with the same key are treated in a set.